Mental Model Journal: The Free Decision Making Tool for Clearer Thinking

 What Are Mental Models?

 A mental model is simply a representation of how something works.
 They are simplified, cognitive maps of the world that help us understand, explain, and predict outcomes.
-Think of them as mental shortcuts that allow us to navigate complexity without getting bogged down by every single detail.
+Think of them as mental shortcuts that allow us to navigate complexity without getting bogged down by every single microscopic detail.

 How to Use Mental Models for Better Decisions